MosesMwalya/mobile_price_app/README.md

 3. Finally, develop and avail a simulation model that our marketers would use to determine ideal mobile price for a given combination of phone features.

+## About Dataset
+The data used in this exercise is a fictitious data from [Kaggle] (https://www.kaggle.com/datasets/ybifoundation/mobile-price-range?select=MobilePriceRange.csv).
+I however try as much as possible to demonstrate the steps that one can use to generate similar set.

+There are two steps involved:-
+1. generating list of features that customers always ask for when buying a mobile phone.

+2. Using features identified in step 1 above, visit random number of shops selling mobile phones and for each phone that they are selling, record the features and corresponding price range.
+During this exercise, I collected data for 2000 different mobile phones on sale.

 ## License